PolusAI/nyxus/docs/source/cmdline_and_examples.rst

 8. Using Arrow for feature results
 -----------------------------------------------------------------------------

 Nyxus provides the ability to get the results of the feature calculations in Arrow IPC and Parquet formats.
-To create an Arrow IPC or Parquet file, use the `create_arrow_ipc_file()` and `create_parquet_file()` methods on a Nyxus object.
-For example,
+To create an Arrow IPC or Parquet file, use `output_type="arrowipc"` or `output_type="parquet"` in `Nyxus.featurize*` calls.
+Optionally, an `output_path` argument can be passed to specify the location of the output file.

 .. code-block:: python